 Aged eleven Schubert won a scholarship that gained him a place in the court chapel choir and an education at the Stadtkonvikt, the principal boarding school for commoners in Vienna.

-When we discuss infamous composers such as Schubert you never think to imagine that they didn’t lead a perfect life composing music and reaping the benefits … Schuberts life was far from perfect… Suffering a lot of ill health, unsuccessful attempts in applying for employment & financially deprivation (at one time he was penniless!)
+When we discuss infamous composers such as Schubert you never think to imagine that they didn’t lead a perfect life composing music and reaping the benefits … Schuberts life was far from perfect… Suffering a lot of ill health, unsuccessful attempts in applying for employment & financial deprivation (at one time he was penniless!)

-In 1828 – (the final year of his life) Schubert wrote a succession of masterpieces and performed his one and only ever public concert which was a huge success enabling Schubert to buy himself a piano!
+In 1828 – (the final year of his life) Schubert wrote a succession of masterpieces and performed his one and only ever public concert which unsurprisingly was a huge success enabling Schubert to buy himself a piano!
 Sadly, the piano did not receive the amount of playing it deserved as he died later that year of typhoid.